lucasfurno/docs_en/edge-firewall/edge-functions-instances/index.md

 #### Instantiate and run the functions in your Edge Firewall according to the following steps:

+**Note**: You must choose a security solution from Azion *Marketplace* to have access to the options available below.

 1. Go to [Real-Time Manager](https://manager.azion.com/) and access the products menu *Edge Computing > Edge  Firewall*;
 2. Select an *Edge Firewall*;
 3. Activate the *Edge Functions* module in *Main Settings*;